schliepk/UMM_CSCI_4453_Lab_3/README.md

 That's a lot to think about, and we are only going to focus on a small subset of a complete system... but it would be nice to design our subsystem carefully enough that it could be integrated into something larger without too much trouble.

 I would like each group to start a document (about a page long) detailing a rough outline of what you think would be necessary-- we'll flesh this out later.
-Make your document link-able from [[Group Planning wiki|planning]] (a link to another Wiki page is fine-- ask if you're not sure how to it)
+Put your document in your repository and call it `speculation.txt`.

 ## A more in-depth set of exercises